 Automated Testing, Right Now

-1,001 CI Builds: The Story of Drupal 7 to 8 Migration
+1,001 CI Builds: The story of Drupal 7 to 8 migration

-Presented at DrupalCon Seattle in 2019
+DrupalCon Seattle 2019